 However, not every employer is aware of their positive duty, and sexual harassment is still a common occurrence.
 In a recent case, Hill v Hughes FCCA 1267, Judge Vasta awarded $170,000 in damages, including $50,000 worth of aggravated damages, to a lawyer who had been sexually harassed by Mr Hughes, her employer.
 Mr Hughes had sent a multitude of inappropriate emails to Ms Hill and had insisted on multiple occasions that Ms Hill hug him.
 Mr Hughes attempted to argue that Ms Hill had encouraged his behaviour by the clothes that she wore and her perfume, describing it as “flirty and coquettish”.
 Judge Vasta dismissed this argument finding that “it is the mark of a bygone era where women, by their mere presence, were responsible for the reprehensible behaviour of men”, which the Sex Discrimination Act 1984 (Cth) was enacted to help eliminate.

-For legal advice, including a legal strategy about pursuing a claim, you should seek legal advice.
+For legal advice, including a legal strategy about pursuing a claim, you should contact an employment law expert.